ZimNovich/mxn-jsx-ast-transformer/README.md

 ## Usage

-We suggest you to load the module via `require` until the stabilization of ES modules in node:
+We suggest you to load the module via `require` until the stabilization of ES modules in Node.js:
 ```javascript
 const transform = require("mxn-jsx-ast-transformer");
 ```